ameerbrar/zig-generate_series/README.md

-# zig-templatevtab
+# zig-sqlite3-generate-series

-A template for creating a custom SQLite3 virtual table.
+Implementation of the generate_series() table-valued function for SQLite3 in zig.